Attack on Oyo Prison: FG launches manhunt for 575 fleeing inmates, recaptures 262

 “Security agencies are on the trail of the escaped inmates, while a joint security services manhunt has been launched immediately for the apprehension of the assailants.

 “This has led to the capture of some of the inmates while others returned voluntarily.
-However, those who are on the run are advised to turn themselves in, as an escape from lawful custody is a serious offence.

-“The full weight of the law will be brought on them when arrested!”, Fasure stated.
+However, those who are on the run are advised to turn themselves in, as escape from lawful custody is a serious offense.
+The full weight of the law will be brought on them when arrested! “, Fasure stated.

 The Nigerian Correctional Service NCoS on its part said while the invaders forced out all the awaiting trial detainees, the cells housing the convicts and the female inmates were not vandalized.